Admitting now

 Cognitive Behavioural Therapy

-Addresses the underlying patterns that sustained the prescription dependency — often anxiety, chronic pain, or insomnia that the medication was originally prescribed for.
+Addresses the underlying patterns that sustained the prescription dependency — often anxiety, chronic pain, or insomnia that the supportive care was originally started for.

 • 05